statguy/Mildew/README.md

 Ecological and evolutionary effects of fragmentation on infectious disease dynamics.
 Science 344 (6189): 1289-1293**] (http://www.sciencemag.org/content/344/6189/1289.abstract).

-to preprocess data, estimate spatio-temporal models for each response and plot results.
+to preprocess the data, estimate the spatio-temporal models for each response and plot the results.

 Setup
 -----